 |The girl said, "Don't play that song" guys!|

 They have a likeable way with pree-zen-tashun as well.
 Greaves may play a rather battered-looking red Tele, but he’s turned out all Mod-like in black shirt, skinny white trousers, and a cream-coloured long coat, while Mark Feltham on harp is all in black, with shades and a smart black titfer for good measure.
 And the sharpness extends to the repartee.
 Early on Greaves demands that the crowd squeeze forward “close enough so I can smell ya”, before expressing disapproval of a punter’s apparel.
 “You’re wearing the wrong t-shirt,” he says, deadpan.
 “It says Dr Feelgood.
-That’s like going to a Tottenham match wearing an Arsenal match.
-Wrong.”
+That’s like going to a Tottenham match wearing an Arsenal shirt.
+Wrong!”

 Geezer-ish isn’t their only modus operandi though.
 Their version of the classic ‘Don’t Play That Song (You Lied)’ is itself a classic, singer Charlie Austen doing a wonderful rendition of anguished youthful heartbreak, with the counterpointed backing vocal from Feltham of the “darling I love you” lie.
 It’s one of those perfect, hurt-ridden soul songs, and they do it justice.
 As they also do the smooth, slow funk of ‘You’re Still My Woman’, with a trumpet solo from Paul Jordanous, and the later ‘Never Too Late’.
 On the latter Feltham delivers a magnificently sweet, bird-like harp solo, which Greaves follows with pinging, popping guitar, before Mickey Burkey weighs in with a witty drum solo – although, brevity being the soul of wit and all that, sixteen bars less would have been just dandy.
-And they delightfully sunny on the much more English, Kirsty McColl-like ‘Do We Roll’, with Austen again supplying the vocals.
+And they're delightfully sunny on the much more English, Kirsty McColl-like ‘Do We Roll’, with Austen again supplying the vocals.

 But if it’s blues you want they’ve got it, notably on ‘Riding On The L&N’, where the quality of Burkey and his rhythm partner Ben Willis leaps to the fore, the latter whacking out tremendous bass runs.
 And that’s just the foundation for a wild Feltham harp solo, some big